asthaparashar05/workspace/assignment.queryreport.rest1/Getting-Started-Guide.md

 ## Installation

 No installation needed.
-There is a Javascript Library which you can use directly by placing in your project or extended it based on the requirement.
+There is a Javascript Library which you can use directly by placing it in your project or extending it based on the requirement.

 ## How to use